The Latest In Cannabinoids for Eczema, Psoriasis, Dermatitis, and Skin Cancer

 Allergic Contact Dermatitis

-Contact dermatitis is characterized by the appearance of an itchy, red rash after touching an item for which there is an allergy.
-This can be anything, from certain types of metal to latex.
+Contact dermatitis is an itchy, red, rash following the patient touching an item they’re allergic to.
+This can be anything from metal to latex.
 Cannabis could have beneficial effects in this case because inflammation is at the root of contact dermatitis, and cannabis has strong anti-inflammatory properties.

 To date, pre-clinical studies indicate that CB2-selective antagonists, like CBD, decreased inflammation in a mouse model of allergic contact hypersensitivity.